wuerdemann/VirusTotal4Workspace/README.md

  Contact
 ---------------
 ### Support or Contact
 Having trouble with this project?
-Do not hesitate to contact me: Michael Würdemann <michael.wuerdemann@de.ibm.com> or via IBM Watson Workspace and I'll help you to sort it out.
+Do not hesitate to contact me: Michael Würdemann <michael@wuerdemann.de> or via IBM Watson Workspace and I'll help you to sort it out.

 ### Contribute to this Project
 You are welcome to suggest new features and improvements.
 Please feel free to fork and make pull requests with your additions and improvements.